Flexible-User-Experience/lo-pati-5/README.md

 CMS Lo Pati v5.0
 ================

-A fresh new Symfony 5.4 LTS CMS webapp project to manage a Lo Pati content resources.
+A fresh new Symfony 5.4 CMS webapp project to manage a Lo Pati content resources.

 ---